hcthisen/DataForSEO-MCP/README.md

 # If set to true, a simplified version of the filters schema will be used.
 # This is required for ChatGPT APIs or other LLMs that cannot handle nested structures.
 export DATAFORSEO_SIMPLE_FILTER="false"

+# Optional: enable debug logging
+# If set to true, request details and raw API responses will be logged to stderr for troubleshooting.
+# Leave unset or set to false in production to avoid leaking sensitive information in logs.
+export DEBUG="false"
 ```

 ## Installation as an NPM Package